+Drawing from the preceding chapters, results of the findings showed that media stands as an instrument of eradicating corrupt practices amongst political office holders.
+Information gathered from the findings reveals that the media by virtue of communication should be the front runner in eradicating corrupt practices amongst political office holders likewise mass media should be given autonomous right in dissemination of information relating to corrupt practices amongst political must be careful structuring of the relationship between anti-coruption officials and in many cases, there must also be efforts to develop or enhance the capabilities of the media to ensure that they can function effectively as recipiems of information about corruption, appraise such information in an independent manner, use it meaningfully as the basis of further communications and disseminate it to the general public.
+In addition to independence and credibility, critical functions of the journalistic media include their ability to digest and render detailed technical materials accessible to the general population.
+This is essential to general awareness raising and public education, but also entails a high degree of responsibility and the exercise of discretion, since it necessarily involves editorial or "gatekceping" exercises, in which the media must decide which information to report and which to leave out.
+Therefore this research work concludes that the media house is very must important towards cradicating corrupt practices amongst political office holders

 The role of the media is critical in efforts against corruption.
-As a result, there must be careful structuring of the relationship between anti-corruption officials and, in many cases, there must also be efforts to develop or enhance the capabilities of the media to ensure that they can function effectively as recipients of information about corruption, appraise such information in an independent manner, use it meaningfully as the basis of further communications and disseminate it to the general public.
-In addition to independence and credibility, critical functions of the journalistic media include their ability to digest and render detailed technical materials accessible to the general population.
-This is essential to general awareness raising and public education, but also entails a high degree of responsibility and the exercise of discretion, since it necessarily involves editorial or "gatekeeping" exercises, in which the media must decide which information to report and which to leave out.
-Therefore this research work concludes that the media house is very must important towards. eradicating corrupt practices amongst political office holders population as a whole.
-Thus, Government contacts with the media must be pansparent, and they must not compromise the essential autonomy of the media. either in practice or in public perceptions.
-Also critical to autonomy and objectivity is the separation of media ow nership from Government or political factions or, if this is impossible, ensuring that there is a diverse media to represent a full range of political opinion.
-Similarly, the staffing of individual media should be multi-partisan, if
+As a result, there

-5.3 Recommendations
+Recommendations 5.3